Yield about 1 quart (4 cups/1L)

 This chocolate gelato is for true chocoholics: it provides the strongest hit of cocoa you’ll taste, short of biting into a square of dark chocolate.

-Remove from the heat, add the chopped chocolate, and stir until the chocolate is completely melted.
+Remove from the heat, add the chopped chocolate, then stir until the chocolate is completely melted.
 Mix in the coffee liqueur, if using, and finally, whisk in the remaining milk.
-Let cool to room temperature, then refrigerate for a few hours until thoroughly cold.
+Let cool to room temperature, then refrigerate at least 2 hours, or preferably overnight.

-Strain the gelato base through a fine mesh strainer (straining the mixture will ensure a silky smooth gelato).
+Strain the dark chocolate gelato custard through a fine-mesh strainer (straining the mixture will ensure a silky smooth gelato).
 Pour into the bowl of an ice cream maker.
 Freeze according to the manufacturer’s instructions.
 Stop the machine when the gelato is icy but still soft.

-Transfer the gelato to an airtight container and freeze until firm, about two hours.
-The gelato will keep, frozen, for up to two weeks.
-Always take the gelato out to room temperature 10 to 15 minutes before serving to soften it and make it easier to scoop.
+STORAGE: Transfer the gelato to an airtight container and freeze until firm, about two hours.
+The gelato will keep, frozen, for up to 1 month.

 Recipe by Food Nouveau at https://foodnouveau.com/recipes/desserts/frozen/dark-chocolate-gelato/